-As and when any Scheme trades in the derivatives market there are risk factors and issues concerning the use of derivatives that investors should understand.
+• As and when any Scheme trades in the derivatives market there are risk factors and issues concerning the use of derivatives that investors should understand.
 Derivative products are specialized instruments that require investment techniques and risk analysis different from those associated with stocks and bonds.
 The use of a derivative requires an understanding not only of the underlying instrument but also of the derivative itself.
 Derivatives require the maintenance of adequate controls to monitor the transactions entered into, the ability to assess the risk that a derivative adds to the portfolio and the ability to forecast price or interest rate movements correctly.
-There is a possibility that loss may be sustained by the portfolio as a result of the failure of another party (usually referred as the "counter party") to comply with the terms of the derivatives and the inability of derivatives to correlate perfectly with underlying assets, rates and indices.
+There is a possibility that loss may be sustained by the portfolio as a result of the failure of another party (usually referred as the "counter party") to comply with the terms of the derivatives contract.
+Other risks in using derivatives include the risk of mispricing or improper valuation of derivatives and the inability of derivatives to correlate perfectly with underlying assets, rates and indices.
 Thus, derivatives are highly leveraged instruments.
 Even a small price movement in the underlying security could have a large impact on their value.
 Besides the price of the underlying asset, the volatility, tenor and interest rates affect the pricing of derivatives.
 Derivative products are leveraged instruments and can provide disproportionate gains as well as disproportionate losses to the investor.
 Execution of such strategies depends upon the ability of the fund manager to identify such opportunities.
 Identification and execution of the strategies to be pursued by the fund manager involve uncertainty and decision of fund manager may not always be profitable.
 No assurance can be given that the fund manager will be able to identify or execute such strategies.